pranjaladhi/ISS_tracker/README.md

 With the container running in the other terminal, the second terminal can be used for requests to the API.
 To start, run the line:
 #### > `curl localhost:5000/help`

-This will output brief descriptions of all the available routes in the API.
+This will output brief descriptions of all the available requests in the API.
 The output will look like:
 ```
 Usage: curl 'localhost:5000[OPTIONS]'